Where to Go in Winter in New Zealand

 Queenstown loves the winter.
 If it isn’t obvious from The Winter Festival celebrating the start of winter, then maybe you will notice it from the skier and snowboarder types around town.
 Plus, if you weren’t cold enough, there’s a couple of ice bars and an ice rink.
 There are four commercial ski fields in the area.

 Confuse the hell out of your body on a cold day by dipping into a hot thermal spring.
 Whether you want to do it for free, see the 5 Free Natural Hot Pools in Rotorua, or relax in the Polynesian Spa, you’ll find it hard to get back out again!
-Winter would also be a good time to visit the geothermal parks at least the steam would keep you warm… Find out what other awesome things you can do in: Rotorua – Guide for Backpackers.
+Winter would also be a good time to visit the geothermal parks at least the steam would keep you warm… Find out what other awesome things you can do in: The Complete Guide to Rotorua.

 Snowsports action in the North Island!
 The two largest ski fields in New Zealand are on the volcanic Mt Ruapehu.
 Ohakune is the main town in the area with an apres-ski vibe, such as celebrating the start of the ski season with the Mardi Gras Festival.
 When the lifts close, head to The Junction part of town!